zeedre/fsm/README.md

 ```
 $salesProcess->addSetting("log", $calleable); // can be a lambda, string, or array
 ```
 You may want to have a set naming scheme for your classes.
-So, instead of having a class named start, you might prefer sales_state_start, you could set the
+So, instead of having a class named start, you might prefer sales_state_start :
 ```
 $salesProcess->addSetting("class_prefix", 'sales_state_');
 ```